RAVE FabriCARE's True Quality Cleaning Blog

 Bottom line

-The restoration of a leather handbag or leather trimmed handbag involves science, art, skill and experience.
-Not a suggestion from some Helpful Heloise who wouldn’t dare apply that very same suggestion to their own high-end handbag, purse, wallet or backpack.
+Not a suggestion from some internet-based Helpful Heloise who wouldn't dare apply that very same suggestion to their own high-end handbag, purse, wallet or backpack.

 Transformations